unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 NF7 is checked when a warning message pops up when trying to re-configurate a database that already exists and to which the application has already been connected to.<br>
 NF8 is checked when a setup failure is recognized by the system and an error message appears to notify the user to allow him to retry.<br>
 NF9 is checked when strong, widely recognized encryption standard (such as SHA) are utilized.<br>
+NF10 is checked when copying to clipboard does not last forever yet has a time limit to safeguard passwords' secrecy.<br>
+NF11 is checked when, if something is missing in the row, the system prints an explicit error message identifying which field is missing, or eventually lists multiple missing fields and stops the operation if it is incomplete but does not crash.<br>

 The **IMPLEMENTATION REQUIREMENTS**, which are more technical stuff, are about:
 | ID  | Requirement |